-Raising sheep can be fun and rewarding.
-They are docile, gentle animals and they serve many purposes, like providing meat, wool and even milk.
-Here are some basics to master before you get your first flock.
+Raising sheep can be fun and rewarding if you live on a small farm or even in a rural home with a bit of available pasture space.
+They are docile, gentle animals for hobby farms, and they serve many purposes, such as providing meat, wool and even milk.
+For many rural families, sheep are virtual pets.

-They don't need much space, either: even one acre can support a small flock -- three or four ewes and their lambs.
+- Sheep don't need much space.
+Even one acre can support a small flock—three or four ewes and their lambs.

 Choosing a Breed